jitendra3109/HTTP/README.md

-# An overview of HTTP Verbs on REST API services

-## Using HTTP Methods for RESTful Services
+# An overview of HTTP Verbs for RESTful Services

 - The primary or most-commonly-used HTTP verbs or methods are POST, GET, PUT, and DELETE